lijo-belardi/vegetarian-website-project/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-# Getting Started with my projecy
+# Getting Started with my project

 If you want to download the project locally and check that it works correctly, you need to do a series of steps.